Xachman/data-merge-java/README.md

 ## How it works

 This project compares rows on  a relational database and inserts and updates data on the first provided database with the data on the second provided database.
-A list of actions either to insert or update and compiled.
+A list of actions either to insert or update is compiled.
 Then these actions will be committed on the first provided database.

 ## Options